 Entering Student Information

-The completion of either the Blue Application or Green Application is your acceptance of the financial aid you are requesting.
+The completion of either the Blue Loan Certification Request or Green Application is your acceptance of the financial aid you are requesting.
 Changes to the award, including accepting, declining or changing the amount is not available in MyAccess.

 Should you wish to change the amount of aid you are requesting, please complete the adjustment process linked below.